Economy of Spain (1939–1959): Agricultural policies

 In order to give state support to grain production, Franco started the National Network of Silos and Barns in 1944.
-The network was particularly active during the autarchic period, and kept being developed after the democratization process.
+The network was particularly active during the autarchic period, and kept developing after the democratization process.
 By 1985, the year of its abolishment, 2.6 million tons of grain were stored in the 663 silos and 275 barns the state had built.
 The buildings were nicknamed the "cathedrals of the countryside" and ranged in height from 4 to 25 meters.
 Most of them were abandoned after the project was discontinued, but a few were auctioned and used for other purposes.

 Barbaño, a planned town created in 1956 during the Badajoz Plan.

-During the autarchic period, the Francoist dictatorship undertook two ambitious development projects at the province of Badajoz and the province of Jaén, called the Badajoz Plan and the Jaén Plan respectively.
-The projects addressed the whole province and included not only settlement and irrigation, but also the creation of regional industrialization ventures.
+During the autarchic period, the Francoist dictatorship undertook two ambitious development projects in the province of Badajoz and the province of Jaén, called the Badajoz Plan and the Jaén Plan respectively.
+Each project addressed the whole province and included not only settlement and irrigation, but also the creation of regional industrialization ventures.

 The Badajoz Plan was approved in 1952, and projected the investment of 5,000 million pesetas until 1965.
 The project included the construction of dams and hidroelectric power stations, the creation of a network of canals and ditches, settlement and irrigation plans, industrial installation, reforestation and improvement in communications, particularly through rail transport.
 A similar venture was launched at Jaén the following year, to which 4,000 million pesetas were allocated.

 The Badajoz Plan was mainly focused on the Guadiana River zone, and had the support of the National Institute of Industry.
 The project spanned more than 100,000 hectares, and involved the construction of five new dams.
 Due to the six-fold increase in labor requirements, the government carried out a large-scale housing program, which also included the redistribution of land among settlers.
 By 1962, 4,486 houses had been built and 656 were still in construction.
 By 1959, the government had already finished the towns of San Rafael de Olivenza, San Francisco de Olivenza, Gévora del Caudillo, Sagrajas, Novelda del Guadiana, Pueblonuevo del Guadiana, Valdecalzada, Barbaño, Guadajira, Balboa, Villafranco del Guadiana, Valuengo, La Bazana, Entrerríos and Valdivia; and was still building Botoa, Alcazaba, Ruecas, Torviscal, Zurbarán, Vegas Altas, Guadalperales and Gargaligas.